-The University of Washington, Department of Pediatrics and Seattle's Children's Hospital is seeking a pediatric academic physician with a national reputation to lead a large division and academic program in the field of Pediatric Hospital Medicine.
+The University of Washington, Department of Pediatrics and Seattle's Children's Hospital are seeking a pediatric academic physician with a national reputation to lead a large division and academic program in the field of Pediatric Hospital Medicine.
 The Division of Hospital Medicine at the University of Washington, Department of Pediatrics, includes clinical services located at the Seattle Children's Hospital Main campus and at four Regional Community Hospitals across the Puget Sound region.
-In addition, to providing inpatient care to infants, children and adolescents across these sites, Division faculty also actively engage in medical student and pediatric resident education, quality improvement and safety work, informatics, as well as local, regional, and national advocacy for children.
-Several faculty also conduct high-impact health services and clinical and translational research involving severe and/or prevalent pediatric conditions encountered in the tertiary children's hospital and/or community hospital settings including the care of children with medically complexity, the provision of high-value care, the management of common respiratory illnesses, and the care of infants with neonatal abstinence syndrome.
+In addition to providing inpatient care to infants, children and adolescents across these sites, Division faculty also actively engage in medical student and pediatric resident education, quality improvement and safety work, informatics, as well as local, regional, and national advocacy for children.
+Faculty also conduct high-impact health services, clinical and translational research involving severe and/or prevalent pediatric conditions encountered in tertiary children's and community hospital settings.
+Examples include the care of children with medical complexity, the provision of high-value care, the management of common respiratory illnesses, and the care of infants with neonatal abstinence syndrome.
 Seattle Children's Research Institute offers state-of-the-art resources and facilities to Division faculty for conducting research.
-The Division was recently approved to develop a PHM fellowship program with the inaugural fellow beginning July of 2020.
+The Division was recently approved to develop a PHM fellowship program with the inaugural fellow beginning in July of 2020.

 The successful applicant will supervise the provision of clinical care in all programs, as well as the training of students, residents, and fellows in both inpatient and research settings.